Living hostages and Palestinian prisoners are released as part of ceasefire in Gaza

 U.S. President Donald Trump flew to the region and addressed the Knesset, the Israeli parliament.
 He was later to head to Egypt for a summit to discuss the U.S.-proposed deal and postwar plans with other leaders.

-He added: “Today, the Jewish calendar marks the end of two years of war.”

 While major questions remain about the future of Hamas and Gaza, the exchange of hostages and prisoners raised hopes for ending the deadliest war ever between Israel and the militant group.
-The ceasefire is also expected to see a surge of humanitarian aid into Gaza, parts of which are experiencing famine.
+The ceasefire deal calls for a surge of humanitarian aid into Gaza, parts of which are experiencing famine.

-The war began when Hamas-led militants launched a surprise attack on southern Israel on Oct.
-7, 2023, in which some 1,200 people, mostly civilians, were killed and 251 taken hostage.
+The war began when Hamas-led militants attacked southern Israel on Oct.
+7, 2023, killing some 1,200 people, mostly civilians, and taking 251 hostage.

 The toll is expected to grow as bodies are pulled from rubble previously made inaccessible by fighting.